Q: Why do we get hives in a food-allergic reaction? And will they always appear?

-Therefore, hives can occur from direct contact of the food with the deeper layer of the skin (like an allergy skin test) or from the proteins being absorbed in the gut, and then circulating in the blood and reaching the cells in the skin.
+This chemical release leads to hives, which can occur from direct contact of the food within the deeper layer of the skin (such an intradermal allergy skin test).
+Or they can result from the proteins being absorbed in the gut, and then circulating in the blood and reaching the cells in the skin.

 It is important to realize that while hives are classic sign of an allergic reaction, they do not always occur during allergic reactions or anaphylaxis.

 Indeed, a severe reaction could include gut, breathing or circulation symptoms but no rash.
-In fact some fatal food-allergic reactions have occurred without hives, with a delay in treatment with epinephrine being attributed, in part, to not recognizing anaphylaxis because the victim did not have hives.
+In fact some fatal food-allergic reactions have occurred without hives, with a delay in treatment with epinephrine being attributed, in part, to not recognizing anaphylaxis.
+The reason?
+The victim did not have hives.

 Dr. Scott Sicherer is a practicing allergist, clinical researcher and professor of pediatrics.
 He is Director of the Jaffe Food Allergy Institute and Chief of Pediatric Allergy and Immunology at the Icahn School of Medicine at Mount Sinai in New York.
 He’s also the author of Food Allergies: A Complete Guide for Eating When Your Life Depends On It.Submit a Question View all posts by this medical expert.